ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 ## Test your webhook

 To test your webhook out, open up your browser and paste the copied link again into the browser's url bar.
-Go through the steps of being a customer, select a product, add it to the cart, checkout with your shipping/billing information and once the order has been submitted, hopefully you will have received an email notification about the order.
+Go through the steps of being a customer, select a product, add it to the cart, and checkout with your shipping/billing information.
+Once the order has been submitted, you will hopefully have received an email notification about the order.

 ![Email received](https://i.imgur.com/8YKv5yG.jpg)